nunchistudio/blacksmith/documentation/options/pubsub/aws.md

 # Pub / Sub with AWS SNS / SQS

-The AWS pub / sub adapter allows to subscribe to SQS queues and therefore extract data from incoming messages.
+The AWS SNS / SQS driver as the `pubsub` adapter allows to subscribe to SQS queues and therefore extract data from incoming messages.

 The adapter is also used for realtime communication between the gateway and scheduler services, [as described in the introduction](/blacksmith/introduction/what/how).

 ## Application configuration

-To use AWS as the pub / sub adapter for your application, you must set the `From` key to `aws/snssqs` in `*pubsub.Options`:
+To use AWS as the Pub / Sub adapter for your application, you must set the `From` key to `aws/snssqs` in `*pubsub.Options`:
 ```go
 package main